@page rule

 Allows to define attributes for the page in paged media, such as print previews and printed pages.

-Note: The @page rule is supported but not implemented in Internet Explorer.
+Note: The @page rule is supported in Internet Explorer from version 8.

 The @page rule specifies the margins and dimensions of the printed pages.